Skip to content

 The registrar is a central service that holds the enrolled agent inventory and their AIK (Attestation Identity Key) certificates.
 When an agent enrolls, the registrar verifies its EK certificate against the TPM manufacturer’s CA, establishes the AIK, and records the device.

-The verifier continuously polls enrolled agents — by default every ~10 seconds — requesting a fresh TPM quote and IMA log segment.
+The verifier receives attestations pushed by enrolled agents — by default every ~10 seconds — each containing a fresh TPM quote and the new IMA log entries since the last cycle.
 It appraises the quote signature, PCR values, and IMA log entries against the active policy for that agent.
 Ratatouille’s verifier adapter wraps Keylime’s verifier API to pull attestation results and surface them in the dashboard and API.

 • The TPM quote is signed by the agent’s AIK (proving it came from a registered TPM)